-There is no public market for our common stock.
+There is no public market for our common stock, and we have no plans to cause our common stock to be listed on any securities exchange or quoted on any market system.
 Additionally, our articles of incorporation contain restrictions on the ownership and transfer of our common stock (see risk factor titled "The stock ownership limit imposed by the Internal Revenue Code for REITs and our articles of incorporation may discourage a takeover that could otherwise result in a premium price to our stockholders").
 Further, we do not have a share redemption program, nor do we plan to adopt one in the near future, and any share redemption program we do adopt will be limited in terms of the amount of shares that may be annually redeemed.
 As a result, it will be difficult for our stockholders to sell their shares promptly or at all.
 If our stockholders are able to sell their shares, they likely will only be able to sell them at a substantial discount from the price they paid.
 Thus, our stockholders should consider their shares to be an illiquid and long-term investment, and they should be prepared to hold their shares for an indefinite length of time.